by Lynn Grodzki, LCSW, MCC

 Another group are thinking about the overall satisfaction they experience in business.
 They chose: visible, visionary, thought-leader, confidence, leadership and ideal.

-The Word of the Year requires an action plan.
-First, do some preparation in the areas of gathering information, getting support, and budgeting.
+Your 2019 Word of the Year requires an action plan.
+First, do some preparation in the areas of gathering information, getting support, and of course, creating a budget.

 Information: Make sure you know enough to begin.